-A major conference on 18th October for family and local historians, with a series of visits leading up to it.
+Saturday, 18th October—a key conference for family and local historians, and a visit programme leading up to it

-Here are some brief day-by-day reminders of notable events from the remarkable early decades of the last century 20th Century Calendar-see more
+Daily reminders of events from the remarkable early decades of the last century 20th Century Calendar-see more

 Conference Programme outline Booking NOW

-19th June: St George's Chapel & Archives—only nine places left
+19th June: St George's Chapel & Archives— now only THREE places left

 3rd August: Halton House & Trenchard Museum—THREE places left